Exo: 2022–present: Debut anniversary

 Exo's seventh studio album, Exist, was released on July 10, 2023.
 Exist is the group's first album to be promoted as a seven-member group, as member Kai had been undergoing mandatory military service, and member Lay is promoting his solo activities in China.
 D.O. departed SM Entertainment following the expiration of his contract in November, though he would still be continuing his activities with Exo.
 He then signed with Company Soosoo for his solo activities.
 In January 2024, Baekhyun announced to have started his own company, INB100, and recruited Xiumin and Chen to join his label.
 SM announced later on that while Xiumin, Baekhyun, and Chen are still contracted under the label for group activities, they can proceed with solo activities under their new company.

 On October 27, 2025, SM Entertainment announced that Exo's eighth studio album would be released within the first quarter of 2026.
 Member Lay would return, while members Xiumin, Baekhyun, and Chen would be excluded from the release.
+Hours before the group's first fanmeet for the album, it was announced that Lay would not be taking part due to "unavoidable circumstances".

+On January 19, 2026, Exo released their eighth full album Reverxe, their first release in 2 years and 6 months.
+Due to ongoing contract disputes with the members of Exo-CBX, only Suho, Chanyeol, D.O., Kai, Sehun, and Lay participated in this album's activities, though Lay has been absent from promotions due to "unavoidable circumstances."
+Reverxe is nine tracks long, including its lead single "Crown".